About the Practice Experience Program

 The RACGP’s Practice Experience Program (PEP) Standard Stream is a self-directed education program designed to support non-vocationally registered (non-VR) doctors on their journey to RACGP Fellowship.
 The PEP is designed for non-VR GPs working in MMM2 to MMM7 areas and funded under the Australian Government's Stronger Rural Health Strategy.
 This program is delivered in partnership with the Regional Training Organisations (RTOs) and the Remote Vocational Training Scheme (RVTS).

 The PEP is structured in terms.
-Each term is six months and the program duration can range from one to five terms.
+Each term is six months and the program duration can range from two to five terms.
 The completion of a minimum of five online learning units will be expected per term.
 Unit activities are largely practice-based.
 Participants also receive the support of a mentor from their allocated training organisation.

 more about the program